ezraroi/Human-AI-Collab/output/concepts.md

 [Literature] The Psychoanalytic Inputs & Outputs, Domain: Psychoanalytic, System Role: Output, Temporal: Static

 Are the result of processing—thinkable thoughts.
 A processed, 'digested' piece of experience.
-It is not just a memory; it is an **Embedding**—a multi-dimensional vector representing the internalized meaning of an experience.
+It is not just a memory; it is an internalized, structured meaning of an experience.
 They are the output of a functioning Alpha-Function.
+These are experiences made thinkable, verified through Felt Sense during Alpha-Function processing.
-These are the **Felt Sense made thinkable** **Phenomenological Root (Husserl):** Maps to **Noema**.
+**Phenomenological Root (Husserl):** Maps to **Noema**.
 This is the *objective content* of the thought—"what is meant."
 It is the stable, intelligible result of the Noetic act.
 **Relations:**